crabstechnologies/CrabSec_LFCTC/README.md

 🔗 Download the PDF & Watch the Video to level up your Linux knowledge!

-📺 Watch the full tutorial on YouTube: Click here
+📺 Watch the full tutorial on YouTube: https://www.youtube.com/watch?v=K4swxBrpyT0

 ## ⭐ If you find this helpful, please consider giving a star to support the project!